Skip to Main Content

 Classroom Policies and Practices

 Classroom Policies for AI Generative Tools , curated by Lance Eaton.
-While not currently searchable, it is still small enough to be browseable.
 Includes examples ranging from institutional policies to policy statements for specific courses.

 Artificial Intelligence (AI) in Higher Education This guide from the Teaching Commons at De Paul University provides resources for faculty seeking to incorporate or accommodate AI in their teaching.